Christmas Will Never Be the Same

-Charlie shook his head at what he is hearing and ready to explode, but doesn’t have time to explain.
-Then he looks over and asks, “Where are all the presents?”
+Charlie shook his head at what he is hearing, but doesn’t have time to explain.
+Then he looks over and asks, “Where are the presents?”

 “We unionized last year.
 Didn’t you get the memo?
 We turned everything over to that online shipper.
 It was more efficient.”